sojo2600/spell_check/README.md

 ## Usage

 checkWord(word)  The parameter is the word you want to have corrected.
 If the word is spelled correctly, your word will be returned to you.
+If not, it will attempt to correct the case and repetition of characters.
 If no correction is found, you will be notified.

 ## Contributing